DahliaWitt/steam-yellow/README.md

 # Steam Yellow
 Turn your username yellow in steam.

 # NOTE: As of 7:45 EST January 3rd, Valve has patched steam.
 The yellow function no longer works.
+All other features (like flashing status) still work.

 [Discord](https://discord.gg/VzzEutE)
 [Steam Group](http://steamcommunity.com/groups/goldnamemasterrace)